-Alright so I’ll admit right off the bat that Chicken Lettuce Wraps aren’t exactly Southern, which is why I added a “y’all” on the end of this post title.
+Alright, so I’ll admit right off the bat that this chicken lettuce wraps recipe isn’t exactly Southern, which is why I added a “y’all” on the end of this post title.
 That just made it look like it fit better on Southern Plate, didn’t it?
-I knew you’d agree 🙂
+I knew you’d agree.

 We found the finished product to be every bit as good, a little more filling, and a WHOLE lot cheaper than the restaurant version.
-They easily made enough for four people.
+The perfect , they easily made enough for four people.

 - Rice sticks